Nkelechi11/Nkelechi11/README.md

 ## About Me 🚀

-I'm a passionate **junior software engineer building web applications that solve the basic problems ot today's business brands** with experience in **Javascript and Figma**.
+I'm a passionate **javascript engineer building web applications that solve the basic problems of today's business brands** with experience in **Javascript and Figma**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Front End & Back End Development from ALX**
 - 🔭 Working on: **A mobile website wireframe for a food delivery organization**
 - 🌍 Languages: **English, Twi, HTML, CSS, Javascript, Figma**
 - 📫 How to reach me: **adjavonclement54@gmail.com**
 - ⚡ Fun fact: **I am a teacher and a children development coach in Africa.
 I empower and educate children about the vast tech and AI world.
-The goal is to prevent them from being in the situation of falling behind and sticking strictly to the  knowledge of the traditional career opportunities**
+The goal is to create awareness on the global opportunities of a career is tech, which prevents them from being in the situation of falling behind and sticking strictly to the knowledge of traditional career opportunities**

 ## My Skills 🧠